TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-d-pay.md

 - **Postconditions — Success guarantees:**
   - Each CUSTOMER PURCHASE PACKAGE has a payment status, consolidated and given to TRANSPORt CUSTOMER by the Retailer.
   - The basket state presented to the customer is consistent, regardless of whether the underlying implementation relies on a retailer basket, a distributor basket, or coordinated baskets across both.
-  - This use case ends when the TRAVEL BASKET is ready for the next step; payment is done.
+  - This use case ends when the TRAVEL BASKET is ready for the next step; payment status is known.
   - Reservation, option, seat, ancillary, service or guarantee depending on payment will be finalized according to Distributor rules in Business Use Case E.
   - The TRANSPORT CUSTOMER receives the appropriate proof(s): receipt, invoice, payment terms, payment schedule, confirmation.
 Fulfilment is managed in Business Use Case E (access to TRAVEL DOCUMENT(s)).

 - **Postconditions — Minimal guarantees:**
-  - If the TRANSPORT CUSTOMER abandons the process or no suitable payment solution is found, the TRAVEL BASKET remains as it is for a delay.
+  - If the TRANSPORT CUSTOMER abandons the process or no suitable payment solution is found, the TRAVEL BASKET may remain as it is for a delay.
 The purchase process is suspended or ended.
-  - The Distributor indicates whether the impacted component remains held, is released, is cancelled, is partially cancelled or requires revalidation.
+  - The Distributor indicates which payment part remains held, is released, is cancelled, is partially cancelled or requires revalidation.
-  - The Retailer consolidates the resulting state and prevents fulfilment if a required payment condition is not met.
+  - The Retailer consolidates the TRAVEL BASKET state and prevents fulfilment if a required payment condition is not met.
   - If funds or accounting information must be distributed, cleared or reconciled between the Retailer and one or more Distributor(s) are described in Business Use Case K.
   - The TRANSPORT CUSTOMER actions can be logged/audited (if required by the system).
   - If many CUSTOMER PURCHASE PACKAGE(s) are involved, allocation remains traceable per Distributor, ORDER component, payment instrument and settlement rule.